Understanding Composite Analytics

 Comparison

-Depending on your setup, comparisons may include:
+Depending on your configuration, comparisons may include:

 - Groups